KDCinfo/track-your-cash/README.md

 ## Work In Progress

-Approximate completion percentage: 85%
+Approximate completion percentage: 90%

 ### High-Level To-Dos:

-  - Leftover tweaks and massaging (15%)
+  - Leftover tweaks and massaging (10%)

     - Add "TOTAL" based on calculation of all previous entries (+ reconciled)
     - Add "NetTotal" based on calc (- reconciled)
-    - Add sorting on Previous Entries
-    - Add filtering on Previous Entries
     - Add 'Export' option (just save the localStorage to a local JSON file)
     - Add link to delete account (delete localStorage)